Wisser/Jailer/README.md

 ## News

- - 2026-05-15    AI Query Assistant: Generate SQL from natural language questions using Anthropic or OpenAI-compatible APIs (OpenAI, Azure, Groq, Ollama, OpenRouter, etc.) with smart table selection for large schemas.
+ - 2026-05-15    Coming Soon: AI Query Assistant: Generate SQL from natural language questions using Anthropic or OpenAI-compatible APIs (OpenAI, Azure, Groq, Ollama, OpenRouter, etc.) with smart table selection for large schemas.
  - 2024-07-04    Data can now also be exported as structured JSON and YAML files.
  - 2024-06-26    A dark UI theme has been introduced that improves readability in low light environments.
  - 2024-04-18    DDL scripts for creating database objects can now be generated thanks to an integration of the [Liquibase](https://www.liquibase.com) tool.
 This makes it possible to create subset databases from scratch using only on-board means.